There we go again! Why volunteer work and not just hang out at the beach in Hawaii and enjoy the art of doing nothing?

 Because it’s boring!
 It’s so damn boring to hang out at a beach and relax.
 You can do it anywhere.
 I feel like volunteering gets me to experience the country in a different way- it kind of makes me feel like I would actually live there and experience it to be my home.
 So why not feel home in Hawaii?

 I woke up in the plane, a friendly stewardess smiling at me with a pink Hibiscus flower in her hair.
 I did not feel like smiling, as I was still a bit hung over from Vegas, but I tried my best to move up the corners of my mouth a little.
-I had to change flights from Honolulu to Hilo– the airport of the “Big Island”.
+I had to change flights from Honolulu to Hilo– the airport of the “Big Island” in Hawaii.

 Yeah that’s the name of the southernmost Hawaiian island.
 It is the only island with active volcanism on it and it is continuously getting bigger.
 Just imagine those massive lava flows starting deep down in the center of our earth to then slowly bubble out on the Big Island of Hawaii.
 Amazing, huh?